 Would you like to have your own blog on TeachingEnglish?

 If you are a registered user on TeachingEnglish, you can write to us and ask to become a blogger.
-You must have a high level of English, be a teacher of English and have something to say about teaching English that is relevant to your context.
+You must have at least a CEFR C1 level of English, be a teacher of English, or a teacher educator (teacher trainer, manager, materials writer, researcher) and have something to say about teaching English that is relevant to your context.
 Ideally, you will also have your own blog.

 How does it work?